 Free-will offerings are truly free will.
 There are many ways to give, and in my many years as a Catholic I have run across many diverse means of giving.

-Though it was not required, when my wife and I first married we committed right away that we would give ten percent of our pre-tax income to the Church.
+Though it was not required, when I was married, my wife and I committed that we would give ten percent of our pre-tax income to the Church.
 We did this for some time, but eventually I was laid off, took a lesser paying job, kids were born, and the exigencies of life made 10% not feasible.
 I recall Dr. Scott Hahn mentioning once that he and his wife had made a similar commitment early in their marriage.
 Ten percent is not required, but it is an admirable goal, perhaps more suited to couples with no kids and lesser expenses.
-It is also a good point to note that this should be something couples discuss before marriage and come to consensus on.
+This should be something couples discuss before marriage and come to consensus on.

-Another friend of mine used to calculate ten percent of his income and put that money "on hold" for any charitable purpose that would arise.
+Another friend of mine used to calculate ten percent of his income and put that money “on hold” for any charitable purpose that would arise.
 Say, for example, 10% of his monthly income was $250.
-He and his wife would simply reserve that $250 for if they saw any worthy cause or person.
+He and his wife would simply reserve that $250, set aside for any worthy cause or person they might encounter.
 Perhaps a friend in need of some help, or a donation to a restoration fund, or sponsoring a child.
 If the month went by and they had not expended the amount, the remainder was simply given to the parish at that time.
 Thus, each month a certain amount was usually given to the Church and another amount distributed among different people and causes.

 Some people, of course, will simply sign up for auto-withdrawal and have a certain amount deducted every month from their bank.
-This allows you to give with greater regularity, but I think it loses some of the spiritual merit because you don't really realize you are giving.
+This allows you to give with greater regularity, but I think it loses some of the spiritual merit because you don’t really realize you are giving.
 It kind of automates something that is meant to be personal.
 It is a much greater act of giving to physically take a $20 bill out of your wallet and put it in the basket than to just have it electronically withdrawn from your bank account and not have to think about it.
 Not saying withdrawals are incompatible with a generous spirit, but I do think they are objectively an inferior form of giving, but this is opinion and I grant it may be wrong.

-Another good way to support the Church is by donating to worthy Catholic publications, organizations and, er, uh, websites.
-This website's hosting fees and maintenance are paid for entirely by the generosity of Catholic donors.
-You know where I'm going.
+Another good way to support the Church is by donating to worthy Catholic publications, organizations and, websites.
+This website’s hosting fees and maintenance, for example, are paid for entirely by the generosity of Catholic donors.

 It should also be noted that as tithing, alms and free will donations were traditionally separate, one does not fulfill one’s obligations to support the Church by giving alms and vice versa.
 Or in other words, if you have given to the poor you are still expected to also give to the Church, while giving to the Church alone does not satisfy the mandate for giving alms to the poor.